tud-hri/joan/docs/setup-joan.md

 ## Setting up a Python Virtual Environment
 We will now create a Python virtual environment, this will help keeping your JOAN project separated from your other projects.
 If you are interested and would like more information on virtual environments, please read [this](https://docs.python.org/3/tutorial/venv.html).
 But for now you can also just follow these steps.

-To create the virtual environment, navigate to the JOAN project folder you've just cloned.
-Now type:
+Using PyCharm, open the terminal again (in PyCharm), check if the directory is still correct (of your repository) and type:

     python -m venv venv

+!!!
+Note
+    If you don't use PyCharm, just use any other terminal to do these steps.

 This will create a folder called `venv` containing a new and clean virtual environment.
 To start working in this environment, we have to activate it first.
 To do this type:

-    venv\Scripts\activate.bat
+    venv\Scripts\activate

 If this succeeded, (`venv`) should have appeared in your command line trailing your current location.
 This indicates that the python command points to the virtual environment.

-How to select this newly created virtual environment as the project interpreter in your IDE, depend on which IDE you are using.
-PyCharm should automatically detect the virtual environment and use it, for VS Code please check [this link](https://stackoverflow.com/questions/54106071/how-to-setup-virtual-environment-for-python-in-vs-code).
-For other IDE's please use the internet.
+If you are using PyCharm, you might need to add your freshly created virtual environment as a Python interpreter.
+Click on the interpreter widget (it should say something with interpreter) and click `Add interpreter`.
+It should automatically select the `venv` Python interpreter.
+Confirm everything and wait for a bit.
+PyCharm needs some time to set everything up.

 ---
 ## Getting necessary python3 libraries